klhuillier/con-error/README.md

 # Promise-like behavior

+The existence of the `.then` function makes ConError appear Promise-like to scripts.
+The return value of `.then` is a native es6 Promise (or polyfill) and can be chained as usual.

 ## Caveats

-The `.then` function makes ConError appear Promise-like to scripts.
-The return values are native es6 Promises (or polyfills) and can be chained as usual.

-With native Promises, this has subtle differences.
+With native Promises, there are subtle differences.
 The EcmaScript standard checks for internal states which cannot be set by script.

 ```javascript